adamdjbrett/sullivan-clinton-newest/README.md

 # Sullivan Clinton Campaign
 ## 2.0

+## Notes
+  - Gallery thumbnail should be 222x133

 ## To Do
-  - Gallery
-    - update gallery to include new recovered images images
-    - Gallery thumbnail should be 222x133
   - remove products
   - remove donations